 - Who can benefit from it?

 - What segment of customer is the solution most applicable to?

 - What benefits can clients get?

 Tip, these new offerings can be marketed as an “Add-on” to existing packages.
-Customers who are already experiencing challenges, and those looking for solutions, may perceive the benefits almost immediately and you can easily convince them to take those services.
+Customers who are already experiencing challenges, and those looking for solutions, may perceive the benefits almost immediately, and you can easily convince them to take those services.
 But there still lies the challenge of proving the value of these “Add-on” services to other clients.
-You can help them realize the opportunity by making them see the potential value of those added services from their point of view as either a large, medium or small organization.
+You can help them realize the opportunity by making them see the potential value of those added services from their perspective as either a large, medium, or small organization.

-These new “Add-ons” can also benefit the organization by means of:
+These new “Add-ons” can also benefit the organization by:

 Successful Implementation of Features

-Because your team was able to assess internal capabilities as a CS Service Provider and match that with perceived customer needs, you will be able to offer (and deliver) products and services the team is capable of executing.
+Because your team was capable of assessing internal capabilities as a CS Service Provider and matching that with perceived customer needs, you will be able to offer (and deliver) products and services the team is capable of executing.

 Better Alignment between customer needs and what the team is capable of delivering.